 I eat all the brown M&Ms first and then proceed to eat whichever color there are the most of until all colors have an equal amount.
 Then I will eat them in groups, well, I eat certain colors within the groups first – red, then orange, and then blue, yellow and green however I grab them first.

 Why the brown M&Ms first?
 La Güera has her reasons, but we suspect something a bit more psychological.
-On the M&M FAQ page (which we cannot find on their site, but which we found a copy of on this site [that’s a PDF link]), M&Ms packages contain 30 percent brown pieces, the most of any single color.
+On the M&M FAQ page (which we cannot find on their site, but which we found a copy of on a UTexas site [site has since gone offline]), M&Ms packages contain 30 percent brown pieces, the most of any single color.
 Brown is followed by yellow and red at 20 percent each.
 Orange, blue, and green have 10 percent bag share.

 These organized M&M rituals aren't so uncommon as it might seem.
 Vikki Reich surveyed people on Twitter about how they ate M&Ms and found that most people do sort by color and/or number.
 There are outliers, of course, and one of them stands out: "One person sorts by color and arranges them in a rainbow and eats them until only one perfect rainbow remains."
 That's one of the many odd methods that Norma Roth mentions in her post, The Art of Eating M&Ms.

 Which helps segue into the final section, the kookiest ways to eat M&Ms.

 We will let this video from Cheri of The Watering Mouth speak for itself, mostly.